Dan1618/megatasker/readme.md

-Task lis application built with Backbonejs, TwitterBootstrap and LocalStorage as backend
+Task list application built with Backbonejs, TwitterBootstrap and LocalStorage as backend

 Installation: